Cehang17/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-you have to have time andr andom module on your computer.
+you have to have time and random module on your computer.